siliconlad/ferrix/README.md

 ## Contributing

-If you find any bugs or have any suggestions, please open an issue or submit a pull request.
+If you find any bugs, please open an issue or submit a pull request.

+If you have any suggestions or questions, please open an issue.

 Specifically, I'm looking for help with:
 - Creating more examples to illustrate the library's capabilities